hellock/torchpack/README.md

 ## What can torchpack do

 Torchpack aims to help users to start training with less code, while stays flexible and configurable.
-It provides a `Runner` with lots of `Hook`s.
+It provides a `Runner` with lots of `Hooks`.

 ## Example